Sand (Dove Cameron song): Composition and release

 Cameron wrote "Sand" about a former relationship with a man that she loved deeply.
 She believed she would spend the rest of her life with him and incorporated the ending of their relationship into the theme of the song.
 She began to form "Sand" in February 2023 as a poem in her diary.
 She told Hypebae that the lyrics are almost a direct conversion from the poem.
 She said to Teen Vogue that within the first five minutes of meeting him, she loved him, but could also guess that they were going to end in a way that would "devastate" her.

 Cameron explained that the concept of the song came from the feeling of time running out and "losing sand between [her] fingers" for the four years of their relationship.
 Euphoria magazine remarked that Cameron is an unrequited lover in "Sand" and that the song explores "a love that is unbalanced, leading to a sort of quiet agony and emotional disparity".
 Cameron agreed by adding that she wrote the song about feeling her partner had more pieces of her than the desert had sand, while she had less pieces of him than could be fit onto a hand.
 Cameron hoped that when people heard the song, it would remind them to trust their instincts when falling for somebody, as well as to hold out "for the one where the more you give, the more they give".

 There has been media speculation that "Sand" was written about Cameron's ex, Thomas Doherty.
-Cameron kept the subject of the track anonymous, but of them, she said: "I realized I had been the sort of person for him that was occupying a space of this great love story and archetype of the woman he's going to spent the rest of his life with but not necessarily someone he wanted to treat well in the meantime.
+Cameron kept the subject of the track anonymous, but of them, she said: "I realized I had been the sort of person for him that was occupying a space of this great love story and archetype of the woman he's going to spend the rest of his life with but not necessarily someone he wanted to treat well in the meantime.
 He was seeing me as more of an object than a person and I was seeing him for the fullness of who he was.
 He was hiding me and saving me for later."
 She admitted that she was nervous to release the song due to the personal nature of the lyrics.
 However, she felt that she needed to make people aware of her true identity, afraid that her previous singles "Boyfriend" and "Breakfast" were giving people a false representation of her.